jakejack13/message-board/messaging/messaging.md

 order that they were created, with the most recent being the last in the list.
 If the `limit` query param is supplied, only the last `limit` number of messages are returned.
 If `limit` is not supplied, a default of 100 messages is used.
+If the `since` query param is supplied, only messages with a message id greater than `since` will be returned.
+This is useful for if you would only like to request messages you have not already seen.

 #### Response